 Rouge came in cream and dry formulations.
 Pressed powders came in little cardboard pots or as part of a compact.
 Popular colours were the peachy, coral and pink tones.

 Colour would be applied lightly on the apples of the cheeks and blended out.
-This gave cheeks a soft, natural-looking glow – heavy and obvious rouge was not done during the 1940s.
-Rouge could also be used around the face, to create a soft contour.
+It gave cheeks a soft and natural-looking glow.
+Heavy and obvious rouge was not the thing during the 1940s.
+Rouge was also applied around the face to create a softened contour.

-As rouge was not always available during the war, women would use lipstick to add a hint of colour to their cheeks and, as lipstick was staining, it would last quite well.
+As rouge was not always available during the war, women would use lipstick to add a hint of colour to their cheeks.
+It would last quite well as lipstick could be staining.

 Legs & Stockings

-Leg makeup was originally made simply to create a tanned look.
+Originally, leg makeup was made to create a tanned look.
 It then became liquid-stockings makeup due to the lack of real stockings.

 Find Out More